user4xn/owlharbour-be/README.md

 ### RUN WITH DOCKER

-This command build and run container `api` komship service
+This command build and run container `api` simpel service

 ```shell
 // build process